eksno/OpenRLBotUtilities/README.md

     This will make bot making more about strategi and tactics, than good mechanics.
 You will on the other hand still have a competitive advantage when discovering something new.
 That is untill someone else figures it out and submitts it here ;)

 # Getting Started
-Currently the only way to get the code is by either cloning the project or prefferably, going into the files and using copy paste.
+Currently the only way to get the code is by either cloning the project or going into the files and using copy paste.

 I try to supply as much information in the code as possible, but a better README is comming soon...